The 20 Best Dentatorubral-Pallidoluysian Atrophy Doctors Near Me in Philadelphia, PA

 Accepting New Patients

-David Irwin is a Neurologist in Philadelphia, Pennsylvania.
+David Irwin is a Neurologist practicing medicine in Philadelphia, Pennsylvania.
 Dr. Irwin is rated as an Advanced provider by MediFind in the treatment of Dentatorubral-Pallidoluysian Atrophy.
-His top areas of expertise are Neuronal Intranuclear Inclusion Disease (NIID), Corticobasal Degeneration, Lewy Body Dementia (LBD), and Cerebellar Degeneration.
+He is also highly rated in 23 other conditions, according to our data.
+His clinical expertise encompasses Neuronal Intranuclear Inclusion Disease (NIID), Corticobasal Degeneration, Lewy Body Dementia (LBD), and Cerebellar Degeneration.
+Dr. Irwin is board certified in Neurology, 2010.
 Dr. Irwin is currently accepting new patients.

 Experienced in Dentatorubral-Pallidoluysian Atrophy